SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Abstract

 \section{Abstract}

-As autonomous driving technology matures, safety and robustness of its key components, including trajectory prediction, is vital.
-Though real-world datasets, such as Waymo Open Motion, provide realistic recorded scenarios for model development, they often lack truly safety-critical situations.
-Rather than utilizing unrealistic simulation or dangerous real-world testing, we instead propose a framework to characterize such datasets and find hidden safety-relevant scenarios within.
+As autonomous driving technology matures, the safety and robustness of its key components, including trajectory prediction is vital.
+Although real-world datasets such as Waymo Open Motion provide recorded real scenarios, the majority of the scenes appear benign, often lacking diverse safety-critical situations that are essential for developing robust models against nuanced risks.
+However, generating safety-critical data using simulation faces severe simulation to real gap.
+Using real-world environments is even less desirable due to safety risks.
+In this context, we propose an approach to utilize existing real-world datasets by identifying safety-relevant scenarios naively overlooked, e.g., near misses and proactive maneuvers.
 Our approach expands the spectrum of safety-relevance, allowing us to study trajectory prediction models under a safety-informed, distribution shift setting.
-We contribute a generalized scenario characterization method, a novel scoring scheme to find subtly-avoided risky scenarios and an evaluation of trajectory prediction models in this setting.
-We further contribute a remediation strategy, achieving a 10\% average reduction in prediction collision rates.
-To facilitate future research, we release our code to the public: \url{github.com/cmubig/SafeShift}
+We contribute a versatile scenario characterization method, a novel scoring scheme for reevaluating a scene using counterfactual scenarios to find hidden risky scenarios, and an evaluation of trajectory prediction models in this setting.
+We further contribute a remediation strategy, achieving a 10\% average reduction in predicted trajectories' collision rates.
+To facilitate future research, we release our code for this overall SafeShift framework to the public: \url{github.com/cmubig/SafeShift}